-Here’s a short trivia: Did you know that the Microsoft Snip or the Snip Editor available on Microsoft Store developed by Garage Team was already discontinued since last May 1, 2018?
-That means one less useful tool is out of the list to take a screenshot on Windows 10.
-So this article is for those people who have been using the app and are left with no choice but to find an alternative.
+Here’s a short trivia: Did you know that the Microsoft Snip or the Snip Editor available on Microsoft Store developed by Garage Team was already discontinued last May 1, 2018?
+Unfortunately, that means one less useful tool is out of the list to take a screenshot on Windows 10.
+So this article is for those who have been using the app and are left with no choice but to find an alternative.

 This article is also for those people who are not happy with their current choice of screenshot tool.
 Here at TechBrighter, we will give you a shortlist of applications that can take a screenshot on Windows 10.
 Let’s start.

 Ways to Take Screenshots on Windows 10

 There are many tools to take a screenshot on Windows 10 that you can find online.
 But not all of them offer the same functionalities that you need.
 So we will try to provide you with the screenshot tools that are simple yet pack all the necessities that really matter to most.

 Windows Print Screen

-Before we start with the third-party tools, we would like to establish first that Windows 10 and other Windows versions have a built-in screenshot tool.
+Before we start with the third-party tools, we would like to establish that Windows 10 and other Windows versions have a built-in screenshot tool.
 This information is, of course, for those people who do not know yet about this feature.